Free Printable Letter From Santa & Random Acts of Kindness

 The letterhead states it’s from the desk of Santa.
 It urges children to complete a kind task everyday, tells them to remember how lucky they are to have Jesus and their family, and reminds them to be on their best behavior.
 It is signed and delivered by their Elf on the Shelf; in our case his name is Elfis.
 You can also just sign it Santa if you don’t use an Elf on the Shelf.

 Each day your elf delivers a random act of kindness for them to complete.
 You can just leave it out somewhere for them to find if you don’t have an elf.
 Some people use their freezer as a “mailbox to the North Pole.”
 We have a Christmas mailbox that Elfis leaves their RAOK in.
 Our kids love it.
 They race to the mailbox every morning to try to be the first to get it out!
 If you don’t want to spend $40-$60 on a Christmas mailbox right now, check out this DIY mailbox that is full size!
-I made it using items from Dollar Tree, so you can make it for about $5!
+I made it using items from Dollar Tree for about $5!
 I love giving them RAOK because it reminds them what Christmas is all about.
 Jesus, and His coming to earth to spread salvation and love to the people in it.

 Download Your Free Printable Letter from Santa and Random Acts of Kindness